-- 5.9 Framework Agreements and Dynamic Purchasing Systems may be used to source contracts for appropriate types of Supplies (subject to compliance with the EU Procurement Rules, as applicable).
-However they must not be used to attempt to create further Framework Agreements or Dynamic Purchasing Systems. - 5.10 Framework Suppliers will be chosen by a competitive process in accordance with these rules as if they were a Supply contract (but must not be procured through a standing list, another framework agreement or a Dynamic purchasing system) and in accordance with the EU Procurement Rules. - 5.11 All Framework Agreements will be in the form of a written agreement detailing the method by which the Council will call off Supplies during the duration of the Framework Agreement and stating that there will be no obligation to order any Supplies of any type from a Framework Supplier. - 5.12 Framework Agreements above the EU Threshold must be closed to new entrants and must not last longer than 4 years without this being justified in a written assessment of the exceptional factors present and the approval of the Head of Procurement. - 5.13 Contracts created through Framework Agreements must not be greater than 4 years in duration without being justified in a written assessment of the exceptional factors present and the approval of the Head of Procurement.
+- 5.9 Framework Agreements and Dynamic Purchasing Systems may be used to source contracts for appropriate types of Supplies (subject to compliance with the UKEU Procurement Rules, as applicable).
+However they must not be used to attempt to create further Framework Agreements or Dynamic Purchasing Systems. - 5.10 Framework Suppliers will be chosen by a competitive process in accordance with these rules as if they were a Supply contract (but must not be procured through a standing list, another frameworkagreement or a Dynamic purchasing system) and in accordance with the UKEU Procurement Rules. - 5.11 All Framework Agreements will be in the form of a written agreement detailing the method by which the Council will call off Supplies during the duration of the Framework Agreement and statingthat there will be no obligation to order any Supplies of any type from a Framework Supplier. - 5.12 Framework Agreements above the UKEU Threshold must be closed to new entrants and must not last longer than 4 years without this being justified in a written assessment of the exceptional factors present and the approval of the Head of Procurement. - 5.13 Contracts created through Framework Agreements must not be greater than 4 years in duration without being justified in a written assessment of the exceptional factors present and the approvalof the Head of Procurement.

+5.14 Dynamic Purchasing Systems must:

+5.15.15.14.1 be set up by an advertised competitive process which is approved by the Head ofProcurement; and

+5.15.25.14.2 remain advertised; and

+- 5.15.35.14.3 not limit the number of suppliers admitted to the system (but the system may be split into categories); and - 5.15.45.14.4 be set up with clear operative rules which involve obtaining Tenders from all suppliers\on the system, or on the relevant category on the system, as appropriate; and

+5.15.555.14.5 be operated wholly electronically; and

+5.15.65.14.6 be open to new entrants; and

+5.15.7 not last longer than 5 years.

+5.14.7 be subject to consistent due diligence assessments of DPS participants

-- 5.14 Dynamic Purchasing Systems must: - 5.14.1 be set up by an advertised competitive process which is approved by the Head of Procurement; and - 5.14.2 remain advertised; and - 5.14.3 not limit the number of suppliers admitted to the system (but the system may be split into categories); and - 5.14.4 be set up with clear operative rules which involve obtaining Tenders from all suppliers on the system, or on the relevant category on the system, as appropriate; and - 5.14.5 be operated wholly electronically; and - 5.14.6 be open to new entrants; and - 5.14.7 not last longer than 5 years. - 5.15 When using Framework Agreements or Dynamic Purchasing Systems, the Council must follow the procurement rules set out in the Framework Agreement or the Dynamic Purchasing System. - 5.16 The Head of Procurement will ensure that the use of Framework Suppliers and Dynamic Purchasing Systems provide value for money, considering all procurement costs and alternative approaches. - 5.17 The Head of Procurement will maintain a list of all approved Framework Agreements and Dynamic Purchasing Systems (noting which of these comply with the EU Procurement Rules) which Service Directors are permitted to use.
+- 5.165.15 When using Framework Agreements or Dynamic Purchasing Systems, the Council must follow the procurement rules set out in the Framework Agreement or the Dynamic Purchasing System. - 5.175.16 The Head of Procurement will ensure that the use of Framework Suppliers and Dynamic Purchasing Systems provide value for money, considering all procurement costs and alternative approaches. - 5-185.17 The Head of Procurement will maintain a list of all approved Framework Agreements and Dynamic Purchasing Systems (noting which of these comply with the EU Procurement Rules) which Service Directors are permitted to use.